Victoria Mboko: The Next Big Thing in Women’s Tennis?

 • Social Media: Active on Instagram, sharing training, lifestyle and tournament moments

-• Brand Potential: Signed racquet & apparel deals; Montreal win triggered new international sponsor interest
+• Brand Potential: Signed racquet & apparel deals; Montreal and Hong Kong titles have triggered new international sponsor interest

 • Public Persona: Positive, authentic, competitive – a new role model for Canadian tennis